Krisbrown84/Top-Trumps/README.md

 # Top-Trumps
-A simple two player, 30 card top trumps game.
+A simple two player, 30 card top trumps game. (runs in the terminal window)

 Currently only using one value from the player arrays (Magic).
 The game plays within the while loop, and checks player one's hand against player two's hand.